-This completes the initial configuration for using tnsnames.ora for discovery with direct inventory gathering for Oracle.
+This completes the initial configuration for using tnsnames. or a for discovery with direct inventory gathering for Oracle.
 The remainder of these steps cover normal operation.

-- 4. Each instance of the OEM adapter connects to its Oracle Enterprise Manager, and collects the connection information for all Oracle Database servers managed by that instance of Oracle Enterprise Manager. - 5.
-The OEM adapter formats the information into a tnsnames.ora file. - 6.
-The OEM adapter connects to the inventory beacon it has registered, and saves the tnsnames.ora file in the special path %CommonAppData%\Flexera Software\Repository\TNSNames (on stand-alone inventory beacons; but if the inventory beacon is co-located on your batch server, the path becomes \$(CommonAppDataFolder)\Flexera Software\Warehouse\Repository\TNSNames\).
+4. Each instance of the OEM adapter connects to its Oracle Enterprise Manager, and collects the connection information for all Oracle Database servers managed by that instance of Oracle Enterprise Manager.

+- 5. The OEM adapter formats the information into a tnsnames.ora file. - 6.
+The OEM adapter connects to the inventory beacon it has registered, and saves the tnsnames.ora file in the special path %CommonAppData%\Flexera Software\Repository\TNSNames.

-Tip: If you are copying a tnsnames.ora file from your Oracle server, be sure to save it to this same path on your inventory beacon: %CommonAppData%\FLexera Software\Repository\TNSNames.
-Every.ora file in this folder is automatically used for targeting for direct inventory collection from the Oracle database instances that it identifies.
+Tip: If you are copying a tnsnames.ora file from your Oracle server, be sure to save it to this same path on your inventory beacon: %CommonAppData%\Flexera Software\Repository\TNSNames.
+Every .ora file in this folder is automatically used for targeting for direct inventory collection from the Oracle database instances that it identifies.
 This means that you can even mix files generated by the OEM adapter (always named tnsnames.ora) with files copied from another Oracle server, or one you have created manually.
 In these latter cases, be sure to rename the files you place manually (for example, manualtnsnames.ora or tnsnamesServer33.ora), because the next run of the OEM adapter overwrites the tnsnames.ora file in the TNSNames repository.

 - 7. By default, every 15 minutes each inventory beacon checks for any updates to its policy, which also transfers any changed discovery and inventory rules.
 (To adjust this download schedule, see Inventory Settings Page > Beacon Settings Section in the online help.)
 Each inventory beacon exercises only those rules that apply to its assigned subnet(s). - 8.
 When the related schedule triggers an applicable rule: - a.
 The inventory beacon reports to the central application server that the task is commencing.
-You can navigate to Discovery & Inventory > Discovery and Inventory Rules and click the rule name to view its status.
+You can go to the Discovery and Inventory Rules page (Data Collection > IT Assets Inventory Tasks > Discovery and Inventory Rules) and click the rule name to view its status.
 Wait (while the remainder of the process takes place) until the Status field shows Completed.
-This process may take some time to complete and you may have to revisit or refresh the page from time to time.
+This process may take some time to complete and you may have to revisit or refresh the page from time to time. - b.

-b.
 The inventory beacon opens each .ora file it finds in %CommonAppData%\Flexera Software\ Repository\TNSNames, and converts each database instance there to a discovered device record.
 Each identified database instance is then tested against the current scope of the inventory beacon, where 'scope' means the intersection of its assigned subnet and the target declared as part of the rule it is currently running.
 Database instances that are both within the assigned subnet and within the current target are added to an xxxx(InScope).disco file.
 Database instances that fail either of these tests are added to an xxxx(OutScope).disco file.